Cutoff for Almost All Random Walks on Abelian Groups: Nilpotent Groups: Mixing Comparison and Expansion

 \begin{lem} Let $\ell \in [L]$.
 For all $w,w' \in \mbz^k$, we have

 \end{lem}

-\begin{Proof} \cref{res-p2:comp:sample-Z} says that each $Z_{i,\ell} G_\ell$ is an independent $\Unif(Q_\ell)$. \cite[\cref{res-p0:deferred:unif-gcd}]{HOt:rcg:supp} in the supplementary material says that linear combinations of independent random variables in an Abelian group are also uniform, but on the subgroup given by the gcd of the coefficients. \end{Proof}
+\begin{Proof} \cref{res-p2:comp:sample-Z} says that $Z_{i,\ell} G_{(\ell)} \sim \Unif(Q_\ell)$ independently.
+The quotients $Q_\ell$ are Abelian. \cref{res-p2:cutoff1:unif-gcd} says that linear combinations of independent random variables in an Abelian group are also uniform, but on the subgroup given by the gcd of the coefficients.
+This proves the lemma. \end{Proof}

-This leads us to a bound on $\pr[(w,w')]{ S = S' }$ in terms of a product of $\abs{Q_\ell} / \abs{\mm Q_\ell}$ over $\ell \in [L]$, for some $\mm$ which is a suitable gcd.
+This leads us to a bound on $\pr[(w,w')]{ S = S' }$ in terms of a product of $\abs{Q_\ell/\mm Q_\ell} = \abs{Q_\ell} / \abs{\mm Q_\ell}$ over $\ell \in [L]$, for some $\mm$ which is a suitable gcd.
 The following lemma controls this product.

 \begin{lem} For all $\mm \in \mbn$, we have \( \prodt[L]{\ell=1} \abs{\mm Q_\ell} = \abs{\mm \widebar G}. \) \end{lem}

 \begin{Proof} For any Abelian groups $A$ and $B$ and any $\mm \in \mbn$, we have \( \mm(A \oplus B) = (\mm A) \oplus (\mm B) \) and \( \abs{A \oplus B} = \abs A \abs B. \) Since $\widebar G$ was defined to be a direct sum of the $Q_\ell$, the claim now follows. \end{Proof}